jpilgrim/mdspex/mdspex.doc/index.md

 This is WORK IN PROGRESS!

-This document specified the markdown language Spex with default extensions.
-The Spex processor is currently developed and not done yet.
+This document specified the markdown language MDSpex with default extensions.
+The MDSpex processor is currently developed and not done yet.
-The features described in this document link to github issues at https://github.com/jpilgrim/spex/issues .
+The features described in this document link to github issues at https://github.com/jpilgrim/mdspex/issues .
 These issues may be not closed yet, meaning that the corresponding features are not implemented yet.

 # Overview

-Spex is an extensible markdown language and processor written in N4JS/JavaScript.
+MDSpex is an extensible markdown language and processor written in N4JS/JavaScript.
-The goal of Spex is to provide an unicode based language which is as readable as markdown (and compatible with [https://github.github.com/gfm|GitHub Flavored Markdown]) and powerful enough to enable writing technical specifications, in particular for software projects.
+The goal of MDSpex is to provide an unicode based language which is as readable as *markdown* (and compatible with [https://github.github.com/gfm|GitHub Flavored Markdown]) and powerful enough to enable writing technical *specifications*, in particular for software projects.
 If possible, extensions are to be designed compatible with [http://asciidoctor.org/docs/asciidoc-writers-guide|Asciidoc] .
 For the target document type, it comes with a set of predefined extensions.
 For mathematical formulars, Tex-like syntax is supported.

-The output format of Spex documents is created by output processors.
+The output format of MDSpex documents is created by output processors.
 Although different output formats may be produced by different processors, the focus is on a single output processor creating high-quality printable HTML, using CSS and JavaScript (for screen reading).